brianbunke/vCmdlets/README.md

 Most cmdlets here will include conventions of that repository, such as the opening comment block of basic information independent of comment-based help.

-[PowerCLI] is a collection of official PowerShell modules provided by VMware to interact with VMware solutions.
+[PowerCLI] is a collection of official PowerShell modules provided by VMware to interact with VMware products.

 All scripts are available as is, and are run at your own risk in a production environment.